 Have you ever skipped something in your routine that came back to bite you in the butt.
 Ever have a mommy “oh crap” moment that took you off mom of the year status?
 Ever have it witnessed?
 Brace yourself.

-Why I no longer use a Jogging Stroller
+Epic parent fail-Why I no longer use a jogging stroller

 The wrath of the Second Child